james-priest/udacity-nanodegree-mws/docs/course-notes/javascript-promises.md

 > **Note:** the scope of `this`, could change depending on the context.
 >
 > For instance, arrow functions with ES2015 take `this` from the enclosing execution context.
-Whereas in ES5, every new function defined its own `this` value.
+Whereas in ES5, every new function defines its own `this` value.
 >
 > See [MDN article on Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for a complete explanation.